Our Events - trips, talks and workshops

 Lancaster House, Maldon: Private opening for EGT of this recently created private garden surrounding the renovated Grade II listed 19th century house (not open).

-RHS Hyde Hall Gardens: Afternoon access to gardens followed by behind the scenes tour at 7pm with Curator Robert Brett explaining the major development plans for the site inc. the Global Growth Vegetable garden (designer Xa Tollemache).
+RHS Hyde Hall Gardens: Afternoon access to gardens followed by behind the scenes tour with Curator Robert Brett explaining the major development plans for the site inc. the Global Growth Vegetable garden (designer Xa Tollemache).

 Past events include: